Barcelona vs Celtic 20 years on: where are they now?

-Can you believe it has been 20 years since THAT night at the Nou Camp?
-For Celtic fans who are old enough to remember, their finger nails have likely never recovered from 90 minutes of torture in Catalonia.
+Yesterday marked 20 years since THAT night at the Nou Camp - can you believe it?
+For Celtic fans old enough to remember, their finger nails have likely never recovered from 90 minutes of torture in Catalonia.

 The Hoops held a slender advantage going into the second leg against one of the best teams in world football.
 Celtic had dropped into the UEFA Cup from the Champions League and met the pre-tournament favourites in the fourth round.